leroy-merlin-br/mongolid/docs/basics.md

 ## Converting To Arrays

-When building JSON APIs, you may often need to convert your models to arrays or JSON.
+When building JSON APIs, you may often need to convert your models to arrays.
 So, Mongolid includes methods for doing so.
 To convert a model and its loaded relationship to an array, you may use the `toArray` method:

 #### Converting A Model To An Array